 Managed objects are those entities that can be created, updated, and deleted by the user during the operation of the system.
-Aside from the basic data types, managed objects can also have attributes of any declared static object types.
+Aside from the basic data types, managed objects can have any declared static object types as attributes.
+Static objects can have other static object types as attributes, but they cannot refer to managed objects.
 Managed objects require more support code than static objects; since they represent persistent changeable data, they need to be stored and retrieved from a database, and they typically have relationships with other managed objects or static objects.
-Additionally, because attributes of a managed object are dynamic, the managed object must use validators to ensure that its internal state is always consistent.
+Additionally, because attributes of a managed object are dynamic, the managed object must contain validators to ensure that its internal state is always consistent.

-The system modeled by the specification shown in Figure 3 contains the managed objects Car and Driver.
-For managed objects, the attribute validator properties are used to instantiate representative test data for the system.
+The domain modeled by the specification shown in Figure 3 contains the managed objects Car and Driver.
+For managed objects, the attribute validator settings are used by generated test cases to instantiate representative test data for the system.
 Values that would pass validation are used to test the functional operation of the system, and invalid values are used to test error handling.
-Because managed objects represent the core persistent data processed by the system, test cases that exercise this aspect of the system are vitally important to the customer.
+Because managed objects represent the core persistent data processed by the system, test cases that validate this aspect of the system are vitally important to the customer.

 Relationship elements model a "has" relationship among managed objects.
-The three supported relationship cardinalities are one-to-one, one-to-many, and many-to-many.
-Figure 3 includes a one-to-many relationship between Car and Driver.
+The two supported relationship types are one-to-one, one-to-many, and many-to-many.
+Figure 3 shows a one-to-many relationship between Car and Driver.